Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Methods

-As the number of nodes $p$ increases, the resulting Rips complex becomes very dense.
-As the filtration values increases, there exists an edge between every pair of nodes.
+As the number of nodes $p$ increases, the resulting Rips complex becomes increasingly dense.
+Additionally, as the filtration values rise, the number of edges connecting each pair of nodes also increases, leading to a more interconnected structure.
 At higher filtration values, Rips filtration becomes an ineffective representation of networks.
-To remedy this issue, graph filtration was introduced \cite{lee.2011.MICCAI,lee.2012.tmi}.
-Given weighted graph $\mathcal{X}=(V, w)$ with edge weight $w = (w_{ij})$, the binary network $\mathcal{X}_{\epsilon} =(V, w_{\epsilon})$ is a graph consisting of the node set $V$ and the binary edge weights $w_{\epsilon} =(w_{\epsilon,ij})$ given by \bq w_{\epsilon,ij} = \eq Note $w_{\epsilon}$ is the adjacency matrix of $\mathcal{X}_{\epsilon}$, which is a simplicial complex consisting of $0$-simplices (nodes) and $1$-simplices (edges) \cite{ghrist.2008}.
+To remedy this problem, graph filtration was introduced \citep{lee.2011.MICCAI,lee.2012.tmi}.
+Given weighted graph $\mathcal{X}=(V, w)$ with edge weight $w = (w_{ij})$, the binary network $\mathcal{X}_{\epsilon} =(V, w_{\epsilon})$ is a graph consisting of the node set $V$ and the binary edge weights $w_{\epsilon} =(w_{\epsilon,ij})$ given by \bq w_{\epsilon,ij} = \eq Note $w_{\epsilon}$ is the adjacency matrix of $\mathcal{X}_{\epsilon}$, which is a simplicial complex consisting of $0$-simplices (nodes) and $1$-simplices (edges) \citep{ghrist.2008}.
 While the binary network $\mathcal{X}_{\epsilon}$ has at most 1-simplices, the Rips complex can have at most $(p-1)$-simplices.
-By choosing threshold values at sorted edge weights $w_{(1)}, w_{(2)}, \cdots, w_{(q)}$ \cite{chung.2013.MICCAI}, we obtain the sequence of nested graphs:

-The sequence of such a nested multiscale graph is called as the {\em graph filtration} \cite{lee.2011.MICCAI,lee.2012.tmi}.
-Figure \ref{fig:persistent-betti01} illustrates a graph filtration in a 4-nodes example.
+By choosing threshold values at sorted edge weights $w_{(1)}, w_{(2)}, \cdots, w_{(q)}$, we obtain the sequence of nested graphs \citep{chung.2013.MICCAI}: \bqn \mathcal{X}_{w_{(1)}} \supset \mathcal{X}_{w_{(2)}} \supset \cdots \supset \mathcal{X}_{w_{(q)}}. \eqn The sequence of such a nested multiscale graph is called the {\em graph filtration} \citep{lee.2011.MICCAI,lee.2012.tmi}.
 Note that $\mathcal{X}_{w_{(1)} - \epsilon}$ is the complete weighted graph for any $\epsilon>0$.
 On the other hand, $\mathcal{X}_{w_{(q)}}$ is the node set $V$.
-By increasing the threshold value, we are thresholding at higher connectivity so more edges are removed.
+By increasing the threshold value, we are thresholding at higher connectivity; thus more edges are removed.